Three Fermented Foods That Shouldn’t Be Left Out of Your Diet

 If the juice doesn’t cover the cabbage in 24 hours, add salt water.

 - Don’t airtight seal the container, cover it with a towel instead.

 - Remove any accumulated residuals on the surface of the juice.

 - In two or three weeks the sauerkraut will be ready.

 We can buy it pre-made or make it at home very easily, since kefir is available to us at most stores.

 - We just have to let the kefir grains ferment in milk for one or two days.

 - The result will be similar to that of a liquid yogurt with a touch of acidity due to the fermentation.

-- Sweeten with a bit of honey and accompanied with fresh or dried fruits.
+- Sweeten it with a bit of honey and have it with fresh fruits or nuts.